-Members of our group held a series of “Cafe Conversations” about cohousing over the last few months — informal, small-group chats at the Silver Bean Cafe in Peterborough.
+Members of our group held a series of “Cafe Conversations” about cohousing over the summer of 2018 — informal, small-group chats at the Silver Bean Cafe in Peterborough.
 We shared our thoughts on cohousing with lots of people who stopped by, and we hope to continue this series or something like it in the future.

 Our group had a public event at The Mount in Peterborough on Tuesday, June 19 2018 that was attended by about 70 people interested in the idea of cohousing.
 Scott Donovan opened with a short presentation giving an overview of the concept, then Kris Robinson Staveley talked about some of what she has learned by visiting almost a dozen cohousing communities in the US and Canada, and Elaine Rutherford described what it was like to live in the Windsong cohousing community in BC for 15 years.